logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/authoring-test-procedures-under-on-premises-tfs/_index.md

 ---
 title: "Authoring test procedures under Team Foundation Server"
-linktitle: "Authoring test procedures under Team Foundation Server"
+linktitle: "Authoring test procedures under on-premises TFS"
 description: "This section describes how to set up a TestArchitect project to allow for tests to be managed and exchanged with TFS.
 With your TA project integrated with TFS-MTM, you can import TFS test cases and test suites into TA and, conversely, upload TA test cases, test modules and test folders into TFS."
 weight: 2
 aliases: